quinscape/jsview-webpack-plugin/README.md

 ```

 The plugin will generate a "webpack-assets.json" file to the webpack build dir where the server-side lib will pick it up.

+## Options

+A map of options can be given as only argument to the JsView plugin.
+Valid options are.

+ * generateAssetsJson (boolean)

+   if true (the default), generate the webpack-assets.json file

+ * clean (array of string suffixes)

+   Determines file endings of old asset files the plugin will clean from the build directory.
+   Default is `[".js", ".js.map", ".css", ".css.map"]`

+ * debug (boolean)

+   If true (default is false), print some informational logs while operating.